DeepLabCut/DeepLabCut/README.md

 ## News (and in the news):

+- May 2020: We are releasing our beta version of 2.2.
+Much more to come!
+Feedback welcome.
+- May 2020: We released the [DeepLabCut Model Zoo](http://www.mousemotorlab.org/dlc-modelzoo), that comes with pre-trained models for dogs, cats, humans, primate faces..
-- Mar 2020: Inspired by suggestions we heard at this weeks CZI's Essential Open Source Software meeting in Berkley we updated our [docs](docs/UseOverviewGuide.md).
+- Mar 2020: Inspired by suggestions we heard at this weeks CZI's Essential Open Source Software meeting in Berkeley we updated our [docs](docs/UseOverviewGuide.md).
 Let us know what you think!
 - Feb 2020: DCL 2.2. with strong multi-animal support will soon be released.
 Check out the [sneak peek](https://twitter.com/DeepLabCut/status/1231272002528448515)
 - Nov 2019: DeepLabCut was recognized by the Chan Zuckerberg Initiative (CZI) with funding to support this project.
 Read more in the [Harvard Gazette](https://news.harvard.edu/gazette/story/newsplus/harvard-researchers-awarded-czi-open-source-award/), on [CZI's Essential Open Source Software for Science site](https://chanzuckerberg.com/eoss/proposals/) and in their [Medium post](https://medium.com/@cziscience/how-open-source-software-contributors-are-accelerating-biomedicine-1a5f50f6846a)
 - Oct 2019: DLC 2.1 released with lots of updates.
 In particular, a Project Manager GUI, MobileNetsV2, and augmentation packages (Imgaug and Tensorpack).
 For detailed updates see [releases](https://github.com/AlexEMG/DeepLabCut/releases)